timvieira/blog/content/backprop-and-chainrule.md

 \in \alpha(i)$, are easy to calculate&mdash;we don't even need the chain rule to compute them because they are simple function applications without composition.

+Similar to the equations for $\boldsymbol{z}$, solving this linear system is another block-coordinate step.

-This final above equation should look familiar: It's exactly the equation used in backpropagation!
-It's says that we sum $\lambda_i$ of nodes that immediately depend on $j$ where we scaled each $\lambda_i$ by the derivative of the function that directly relates $i$ and $j$.
+*Key observation*: The last equation for $lambda_j$ should look very familiar:
+It is exactly the equation used in backpropagation!
+It says that we sum
+$\lambda_i$ of nodes that immediately depend on $j$ where we scaled each
+$\lambda_i$ by the derivative of the function that directly relates $i$ and
+$j$.
 You should think of the scaling as a "unit conversion" from derivatives of type $i$ to derivatives of type $j$.

 **Output mutliplier** ($\lambda_n$): Here we follow the same pattern as for